.

 • Label all storage shelves, cabinets, and refrigerators to indicate what items should be stored in each area.

-• Regularly monitor and record temperatures in storage areas to ensure what’s being stored remains within the recommended temperature range.
+• Regularly monitor and record temperatures in storage areas to ensure quality.

-• Use humidity control systems if necessary to prevent moisture-related damage to any items in storage.
+• Use humidity control systems if necessary to prevent moisture-related damage.

 • Maintain good ventilation in storage areas to prevent any buildup of odors or fumes.

-• Store all chemicals and hazardous materials in accordance with all regulations and safety guidelines.
+• Store all chemicals and hazardous materials in support of regulations and safety guidelines.

 • Schedule regular inspections of storage areas to detect any signs of leaks or contamination.